The Mad Bomberg (1932 film)

 The Mad Bomberg (Der tolle Bomberg) is a 1932 German comedy film directed by Georg Asagaroff and starring Hans Adalbert Schlettow, Liselotte Schaak, and Paul Heidemann.
 It is an adaptation of the 1923 novel The Mad Bomberg by Josef Winckler, which was later made into a 1957 film of the same title.
 The film's art direction was by Otto Erdmann and Hans Sohnle.

+Synopsis

+Wealthy eccentric Baron Giesbert von Bomberg is forced by his relatives to get married.
+Gradually he begins to fall in love with his wife.